AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 Please not that cpue offloading is currently experimental.
 This substantially slows down training but allows for very large models to be run using less VRAM.

 Wandb Logging
 To enable logging to Wandb, you can pass the --wandb <name-of-run> flag.
 This will log the training and evaluation metrics to Wandb.
-You will need to set the `WANDB_API_KEY`` and `WANDB_PROJECT`` environment variables in your environment.
+You will need to set the `WANDB_API_KEY`, `WANDB_ENTITY` and `WANDB_PROJECT`` environment variables in your environment.
 You can find your API key on your `wandb profile page<https://wandb.ai/profile>_`.
 To make this easy, you can create a `.env`` file in the root of the project with the following contents.

 .. code-block:: bash